Episode 1: Getting started

 In computer graphics, positions are measured in pixels from the top left corner.
 This means that as you move right, the x coordinate increases, and as you move down, the y coordinate increases (if you’re familiar with mathematical graphs/plots, you’ll be used to the y axis increasing as you go upwards, not downwards, so watch out!)

 For now, we will display a placeholder message for the player’s current score.
-Add this code to your render1 function, after the call to clear the screen:
+Add this code to your render

 // Set the text colour to white